Stage-by-stage guide to a brutal 2025 Tour de France

 Pogacar dominated last year’s race in a remarkable season which also featured victories at the Giro d’Italia and World Championships, and the 26-year-old has carried that form into a blistering 2025 with a raft of wins in the spring classics to go with stage-race triumphs at the UAE Tour and last month’s Criterium du Dauphine.
 His main rival, Jonas Vingegaard – who won the yellow jersey in 2022 and 2023 – has won Paris-Nice and the Volta ao Algarve this season but will need his Visma-Lease-a-Bike teammates to help pull off a tactical masterclass if he is to end Pogacar’s reign.

-Double Olympic champion Remco Evenepoel and Giro winner Primoz Roglic round out the big four on the start line, while Jasper Philipsen and Binian Girmay headline the sprinters’ race for the green jersey.
+Double Olympic champion Remco Evenepoel and Giro winner Primoz Roglic round out the big four on the start line, while Jasper Philipsen and Biniam Girmay headline the sprinters’ race for the green jersey.

 This year’s race is the 112th edition of the Tour.
 It begins with the Grand Depart in Lille, Normandy before finishing in Paris on 27 July with a twist: a hilly circuit around Montmartre.
 To get there, riders will take on 21 stages all within France including two time-trials and five summit finishes, with a testing route through the Pyrenees before a brutal finale in the Alps featuring Mont Ventoux and the Col de la Loze, the highest point in the race.